aleross/angular-segment-analytics/README.md

 ### Provider

+The `segmentProvider` is available during your application's `.config()` phase, before services have been instantiated.
 Read the AngularJS documentation to learn more about [module configuration blocks](https://docs.angularjs.org/guide/module#module-loading-dependencies).

 ```js
 angular.module('myApp').config(function (segmentProvider) {